mdclegacyI0/module-three-study-guide/01-npm-for-react.md

 ## Exporting a Function

 - What's the purpose of exporting a function?
+To use the functionality in another component(file)
-- How come we don't include the parameters in our export?
+- How come we don't include the parameters in our export? becuase this would call the function and we aren't trying too do that

 ```js
 const customMessage = (message, name) => {